Syedaaneesa/jpmhomeletsltd/README.md

 ## 💡 Learnings & Achievements

-This project presents a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight their cozy accommodations and warm hospitality through a clean, user-friendly layout.
+This project showcases a fully customized WordPress website for JPM HomeLets Ltd, designed to highlight their expert serviced office and commercial property maintenance services across the UK through a professional, trustworthy, and user-friendly corporate layout.
 ---

 ## 📬 Contact